GWT2P Mission and Vision

 Together we can make a difference, thank you for caring and participating!

-Tourism can significantly contribute to environmental protection and local sustainable development.
-A balance between social, economic and ecological elements on a local community level can be achieved by creating a sustainable system that features ecotourism in its original meaning.
+With joint efforts we can significantly contribute to environmental protection and local sustainable development.
+That balance between social, economic and ecological elements on a local community level can be achieved by creating a sustainable system that features ecotourism in its original meaning.

-Your role in that system is extremely important, travel doesn’t have to be environmentally destructive!
+Tourists play an extremely important role in that system - travel doesn’t have to be environmentally destructive!

 Moreover, it is our human obligation to prevent the depletion of natural resources on which the livelihood of local people depends.
 We all have the power to make things better by following the above steps and, if necessary, demand more eco-conscious of the places we visit.